department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/research-plan.md

 3. Determine the accessibility of the facility search and selection process.

 ### Outcome

-The outcome of this study will help aid in decisions around changes to make to this question and and how it can help best minimize applications submitted with facility errors.
+The outcome of this study will help guide this design implementation and future iterations to improve the clarity of the question and selection process, including accessibility testing.

 ### Research questions